Marvel vs. Capcom 2: New Age of Heroes: Marvel

-Capcom characters
+Capcom

 Development

-On December 1, 1999, Capcom announced that a sequel to Marvel vs. Capcom: Clash of Super Heroes, titled Marvel vs. Capcom 2: New Age of Heroes, was in development.
-It was developed for the Sega NAOMI arcade board and the Dreamcast, Capcom's first attempt at a fighting game outside of the CP System II and III hardware systems.
+On December 1, 1999, Capcom announced that a sequel to Marvel vs. Capcom: Clash of Super Heroes was in development.
+It was developed for the Sega NAOMI arcade board and the Dreamcast as Capcom's first attempt at a fighting game outside of the CP System II and III hardware systems.
 The game was the first in the Marvel vs. Capcom series to combine hand-drawn two-dimensional sprites upon three-dimensional backgrounds.
 The Japanese home and arcade versions of the game were revealed to be compatible with the Dreamcast VMU.
 Players were able to connect their VMU to the arcade version to exchange data, earning them experience points which could be used to unlock new characters, stages, and costume colors in the home version.
 The experience system included three types of points: "N-Points", earned by playing through the arcade version; "D-Points", gained by playing through the Dreamcast version; and "V-Points", obtained by playing online multiplayer.
 The game featured online play between two Dreamcast consoles through a specialized network known as "Match Service".
 The service, developed by Capcom and KDD Corp, used KDD-developed technology called "Data on Demand" as a foundation, which offered transfer rates below 70 milliseconds.
-These features were removed in all future domestic and international ports of Marvel vs. Capcom 2.
+These features were removed in all future domestic and international ports of MvC2.

-During a press conference prior to the Electronic Entertainment Expo 2002, Capcom unveiled its plans to bring Marvel vs. Capcom 2 over to the PlayStation 2 and Xbox consoles.
-While the PlayStation 2 version allowed players to compete against one another via USB modem connections, the Xbox version didn't feature Xbox Live support.
+During a press conference before E3 2002, Capcom unveiled its plans to bring MvC2 over to the PlayStation 2 and Xbox.
+While the PS2 version allowed players to compete against one another via USB modem connections, the Xbox version did not feature Xbox Live support.
 Once again, online multiplayer was not available outside Japan.
 Online service was discontinued when Capcom began to dissolve its dial-up support in 2004.